pramnora/bash/language/search/grep/01/README.md

 The switch: -c, counts up the number of lines in which the searched for text letter: 'o' was found;
 and, in this case, letter 'o' was found to be written on 6 separate lines.

-The switch: -n, displays the number of lines in which each 'o' was found.
+The switch: -n, is used to display both the actual line number/plus, the line itself.

 -----